mveeprojects/JavaSpringBootAPIProxy/README.md

 **Docker Compose**
 * `./gradlew build && docker-compose down && docker rmi -f javaspringbootapiproxy-application && docker-compose up -d`.
-* an executable script has been written to cover this, run `./startup.sh` for convenience.
+* An executable script has been written for convenience, run `./startup.sh` from the root of the project to stop and start the application and wiremock.

 Once running, the app will be available at localhost on port 80, wiremock will be available on port 8080.